nodejs/node-v0.x-archive/doc/api/readline.markdown

 ## Example: Tiny CLI

-Here's an example of how to use all these together to craft a tiny command line interface:
+Here’s an example of how to use all these together to craft a tiny command line interface:

     var readline = require('readline'),